Desire: Unleash

-Desire: Unleash is the sixth extended play (EP) by South Korean boy band Enhypen.
+Desire: Unleash is the seventh extended play (EP) by South Korean boy band Enhypen.
+(Note: Belift Lab counts Desire: Unleash as Enhypen's sixth extended play.)
 It was released on June 5, 2025, through Belift Lab.
 The EP consists of eight tracks, including the singles "Loose" and "Bad Desire (With or Without You)".

 Background

 Enhypen announced the release of Desire: Unleash during their Coachella set.
 This announcement was followed with the cryptic phrase "Can't touch you, but I'm gonna make you mine."
 The official comeback announcement was presented in the release of a video teaser as well as concept pictures.

 Commercial performance

 On June 4, 2025, Belift announced that pre-orders for Desire: Unleash have surpassed 2.18 million copies; with this, Enhypen has achieved their third double-million seller.
 The album debuted atop the Billboard World Albums chart making it their seventh number one debut on the chart.

-The second single Bad Desire (With or Without You) debuted at number 68 on Billboard Global 200, making it their highest entry on the chart.
+The second single "Bad Desire (With or Without You)" debuted at number 68 on Billboard Global 200, making it their highest entry on the chart.
 It reached at number one on iTunes in 38 regions The song debuted at number 72 on Global Spotify chart with 2.2 million streams.
 It debuted at number 33 on Billboard Hot 100 Philippines.
-In Korea the song debuted at number 79 on Circle chart.
+In South Korea, the song debuted at number 79 on Circle chart.

 In the United States, Desire: Unleash debuted at number three on the US Billboard 200 with 100,000 units sold and pure copies, it debuted atop the Top album sales chart with 95,000 pure copies.
 The album debuted with 7.29 million on-demand audio streams over the course of the week.